Treeburn-Studios/.github/profile/README.md

 ## Hi there 👋

-We're Treeburn Studios, a bunch of clueless univeristy students trying to figure out game development and ___!
+We're Treeburn Studios, a bunch of clueless university students trying to figure out game development and ___!